milaurila/contig-overlap-graphs/doc/notebook.md

 P.S.
 Maybe the unique ID grabbing can be used to get the vertex set size from random data samples and aid in exploring the time complexity.

+### 2021-06-03

+#### Speeding up the translation

+Java hashmap implementation as proposed yesterday runs about three times faster than the previous algorithm (from about 14 + 4 to 6 minutes on the entire edge set).
+Sweet!

+The graph constructor program needs the number of unique identifiers to create the adjacency-array.
+With the new translation this information is lost in the pipeline and must be hardcoded somewhere (problably in a driver script).

+Hopefully we can make the assumption that the biologists provide us with the number of unique contigs whenever they want us to analyze a graph for them.

+#### Finding components

+Wrote a first draft of an algorithm to find and count the number of components and their size distribution based on Lars's presentation of applications of depth-first-search in the lecture 12 discussion.

+If the implementation is correct, it works well for test sets of somewhere between 250,000 and 500,000 random edges.
+For our sample file of a million pairs it runs into a stack overflow, maybe because of to deep a recursion, maybe because it is poorly written, maybe they're not mutually exclusive.

+Back to the drawing board.